0xE111/cat-400/README.md

 C4 is being developed for custom needs.
 Please note that it's more educational project rather then professional software, however if you like it you may use it and make contributions.

-The main benefit of c4 is its documentation - I try to make code and docs changes side by side, so docs should always be up-to-date.
-This is the thing many projects lack.

 ## ★ Your help required!

 C4 tries to be clear and well-designed.
 Your contribution is highly appreciated!
 Sometimes even an idea or better design/implementation would be very helpful.
 Check out [current issues](https://github.com/c0ntribut0r/cat-400/issues).